Rapid Test Product

 Should I be worried about Arc Flash when RCD Testing?

 YES!
 The main way to prevent arc flash is by eliminating the hazard.
 The standard way to do this is to turn the power off and isolate the equipment, but that is not possible with RCD testing.

 Please remember, arc flash is not just limited to large switchboards – they can also occur in smaller switchboards.

 The QLD Electrical Safety Office has prepared this video on Arc Flash and we encourage you to share with your teams. https://youtu.be/IBx8WgD_hlg

 Does Rapid Test have a Business Continuity Plan?

 In accordance with our Business Continuity Plan, the Rapid Test support office staff work remotely and from the office as required.

 For the safety of the all Support office staff, those attending the support office must abide by all government guidance regarding personal hygiene, social distancing and gatherings of people.

 Is Rapid Test Systems stock supply impacted by COVID-19?

-No. We manufacture Rapid Test Systems locally in Melbourne Victoria and have already imported components critical to the manufacture of Rapid Test Systems.
-We believe we have sufficient stock and components to weather the COVID-19 storm.
+No. We manufacture Rapid Test Systems locally in Melbourne Victoria and have imported components critical to the manufacture of Rapid Test Systems in stock.

 We are working closely with our manufacturing partners regarding their business continuity plans to ensure stock supply.